howtographql/howtographql/content/backend/graphql-js/5-authentication-2.md

 <Instruction>

 Now, copy the `token` from the JSON response of the server and use it to replace the `__TOKEN__` placeholder in the following HTTP header.
-This header needs to be written in **HTTP HEADERS** pane in the bottom-left corner of the Playground:
+This header needs to be put into the **HTTP HEADERS** pane in the bottom-left corner of the Playground:

 ```json
 {